 How to Fix Freeze and Reboot Issues on Moto G?

-If your Moto G is running properly in safe mode, one of your phone’s apps is causing this issue.
+If your Moto G runs correctly in safe Mode, one of your phone’s apps is causing this issue.
 So, you can uninstall installed apps one by one until you find the culprit.

 How do I fix a frozen Motorola boot screen?

-Press and hold both the “Power” and “Volume Down” buttons.
+Press the “Power” and “Volume Down” buttons.
 Do this for about 20 seconds or until the device restarts.
-This often clears the memory and starts the device normally.
+This often clears the memory and starts the device usually.

 Downloaded apps can cause app crashes, unexpected reboots, or fast battery drain.
 Use Safe Mode to start your phone with only original software and apps.
 If the problem goes away in Safe Mode, the problem might be with a third-party app you downloaded.

 Why does my phone turn off by itself and not turn on?

 In addition to hardware malfunctions, software glitches, and firmware bugs can cause your Moto phone to turn off automatically.
 Phone manufacturers are constantly working to fix firmware bugs that can run smartphones slowly, drain batteries, and make systems unstable.

 How can I reset my phone without losing everything?